 abs(-33)Code language: Python (python)

 As you can see, it is pretty simple to work with the abs() method.
-That is, you just type the method and put your negative number between the parantheses and press enter.
+That is, you type the method and put your negative number between the parentheses and press enter.

 Python abs() Example 2

 Now, if we have a list of numbers, we cannot use the abs() function as we did in the first example.
 Note, if we do we get a TypeError, again.
-Thus, in this example, we are going to use Python list comprehension and the abs() function.
+Thus, in this example, we will use Python list comprehension and the abs() function.

 # List of negative integers